seed-run/homepage/_drafts/how-to-manage-secrets-for-your-serverless-app.md

    const stripe = Stripe(process.env.stripeSecretKey);
    ```

 **PROS**: You can use this alongside a local `env.yml` file for both local and remote usage while keeping your Lambda code the same, ie. `process.env.stripeSecretKey`.
+We talk about this approach [in detail over on Serverless Stack](https://serverless-stack.com/chapters/load-secrets-from-env-yml.html).

 **CONS**: You have to manage your secrets through your CI/CD provider.